QuState/PhastFT/README.md

 - Takes advantage of latest CPU features up to and including `AVX-512`, but performs well even without them
 - Selects the fastest implementation at runtime.
 No need for `-C target-cpu=native`!
 - Optional parallelization of some steps to 2 threads (with even more planned)
-- 2x lower memory usage than [RustFFT](https://crates.io/crates/rustfft/)
+- Up to 5x lower memory usage than [RustFFT](https://crates.io/crates/rustfft/)
 - Python bindings (via [PyO3](https://github.com/PyO3/pyo3))

 ## Limitations

 - Only supports input with a length of `2^n` (i.e., a power of 2) -- input should be padded with zeros to the next power of 2
-- Requires nightly Rust compiler due to use of portable SIMD

 ## Planned features